bhargav191098/bhargav191098.github.io/src/content/blog/post3.md

 pubDate: "Sep 06 2023"
 heroImage: "/postgres.webp"
 ---
 I got to be honest here.
 That last blog?
 Whew, that was very time-consuming.
 So, I'm switching things up a bit with this post.
-We're going full-on stream of consciousness mode here. 🧠<br>
+We're going full-on stream of consciousness mode here. 🧠 As I go along, I want a tablulate the errors I make and how I fixed them.
+This is how I've been approaching development for sometime now!<br>
 I've got this super cool idea for a pet project, and I'm gonna lay it all out as I code away.
 Fingers crossed it won't eat up as much of my time as that last one did! 😅🕒
 <br>
 __arXiv__ is a treasure trove of incredible papers, and the best part?
 It's open to everyone!
 No hidden papers, no paywalls, it's all out there for anyone to read.
 Recently, I stumbled upon this Kaggle dataset that contains all the metadata for every paper on arXiv.
 Now, what I'm cooking up here is a little project to process that Kaggle dataset, whip up some embedding vectors, and then use the Postgres Vector DB to index these vectors.
 Imagine someone wanting to do a literature survey or check how novel their idea is.
 This project could make those tasks a walk in the park.
 So, buckle up, we're diving in! 🚀

 ### Let's process the data :
 The first task would be to process the dataset.
 It is available over [here](https://www.kaggle.com/datasets/Cornell-University/arxiv).
 I downloaded the data in .json format!
 Time to process the json with the good old Pandas!